High order recombination and an application to cubature on Wiener space: Outline of the cubature algorithm

-The following theorem taken from Lyons, Victoir \cite{lyons} is the main error estimate for the iterated cubature method, which we in the following also refer to as the Kusuoka-Lyons-Victoir (KLV) method.
+The following theorem taken from Lyons and Victoir \cite{lyons} is the main error estimate for the iterated cubature method, which we in the following also refer to as the Kusuoka--Lyons--Victoir (KLV) method. \begin{theorem} The total error $E_{\mathcal{D}}$ for the approximation